Riverdale - Season 1

 Does it pass the Bechdel Test?
 YES

-Ladies get plenty of screen time and are represented with brilliant diversity.
-Not just racial diversity, either; we’re shown a range of age groups, socio-economic backgrounds, personalities, strengths, and vulnerabilities.
-It’s a relief to watch a program that doesn’t diminish women in screen time or characterization, and I enjoy all the different dynamics on display—mothers with their daughters, burgeoning friendships, frenemies, teammates, platonic friendships with men, and of course, romances.
+Women get plenty of screen time and are represented with brilliant diversity.
+We’re shown a range of age groups, socioeconomic backgrounds, personalities, strengths, and vulnerabilities.
+It’s a relief to watch a program that doesn’t diminish women in screen time or characterization, and I enjoy all the different dynamics on display—mothers with their daughters, burgeoning friendships, frenemies, and teammates.

-True to any drama, these relationships are the heartbeat of Riverdale and the show succeeds in portraying the full scope of both positive and negative relationships that individuals accrue throughout their lives.
+True to any drama, these relationships are the heartbeat of Riverdale and the show succeeds in portraying the full scope of both positive and negative relationships that women accrue throughout their lives.

 Race: 4.5/5

-• Veronica Lodge, originally white, is now Latina played by Brazilian actress Camila Mendes
+• Veronica Lodge is now Latina and played by Brazilian actress Mendes

-• Reggie Mantle, originally white, is now played by half-Dutch, half-Indonesian actor Ross Butler
+• Reggie Mantle is played by half-Dutch, half-Indonesian actor Ross Butler

-• Josie of the Pussycats, originally white, is now black and leads the all-black Pussycats.
+• Josie of the Pussycats is now Black and leads the all-Black Pussycats band

 LGBTQ: 3.5/5

 Kevin Keller is a confident, multi-layered character who happens to be gay.
-So why did I only score Riverdale with a 3.5/5 in this category?
-Perhaps I’m being greedy, but simply having a white, male, homosexual character is no longer the groundbreaking role it used to be.
-I look for diversity in storytelling, and this particular experience has already been covered through a plethora of roles such as Kurt from Glee, Sonny and Will in Days of Our Lives, or entire programs dedicated to this minority group such as HBO’s Looking or Queer as Folk which aired nearly two decades ago.
+But simply having a white, cisgender queer man is no longer the groundbreaking role it used to be.
+This particular angle has already been explored through a plethora of roles such as Kurt from Glee, Sonny and Will in Days of Our Lives, or entire programs dedicated to this demographic such as HBO’s Looking, or the classic series Queer as Folk which aired nearly two decades ago.

 Mediaversity Grade: B- 3.50/5

 This show demonstrates what progress in media should look like—experimental, well-intentioned, and willing to take risks.
-Riverdale infuses the cast with a plethora of ethnicities, many of them in major roles, while gay males are also featured in a positive light.
-The show gets most of it right and should be applauded for trying, despite its many missteps that can be ascribed to being actually problematic (changing Jughead’s sexuality to straight), generally sophomoric writing (one-dimensional portrayals of black men), or both (Betty’s weird dalliance with BDSM in episode 3).
+Riverdale infuses the cast with racial diversity, many of them in major roles, while gay men are featured in a positive light.
+The show gets most of it right and should be applauded for trying, despite its missteps that can be considered problematic (changing Jughead’s sexuality to straight), generally sophomoric writing (one-dimensional portrayals of Black men), or both (Betty’s random dalliance with BDSM in Episode 3).